Deploying A Simple Bot With Bot Builder SDK Using Visual Studio 2017

 http://localhost:3979/api/messages

-Copy the above link and paste it in your Bot Emulator, followed by pressing the "Connect" button.
-We won't need to specify Microsoft App ID and Microsoft App password.
+Copy the above link and paste it into your Bot Emulator, followed by pressing the "Connect" button.
+We won't need to specify a Microsoft App ID and Microsoft App password.
 You can leave these fields blank for now.
 Using the App ID and App Password allows working with other bots that we created using Azure Portal and the Bot Framework.

 Summary